Complete results for a numerical evaluation of interior point solvers for large-scale optimal power flow problems: OPF problems

 The OPF problem is defined in terms of the conventional economic dispatch problem, aiming at determining the optimal settings for optimization variables.
 The standard formulation of the OPF problem takes the form of a general non-linear programming problem, with the following form:

-The objective function $f(x)$ consists of polynomial costs of generator injections, the equality constraints $g(x)$ are the nodal balance equations, the inequality constraints $h(x)$ are the branch flow limits, and the $x_\mathrm{min}$ and $x_\mathrm{max}$ bounds include reference bus angles, voltage magnitudes and active and reactive generator injections.
+The objective function $f(x)$ consists of polynomial costs of generator injections, the equality constraints $c_E(x)$ are the nodal balance equations, the inequality constraints $c_I(x)$ are the branch flow limits, and the $x_\mathrm{min}$ and $x_\mathrm{max}$ bounds include reference bus angles, voltage magnitudes, and active and reactive generator injections.
+For further details, comprehensive explanation of the variable, nodal balance equations and discussion regarding the modeling aspects, please refer to the \matpower{} OPF model~\cite{matpowerManual}.